CloudSecurityAlliance/CSA-IT-Operations/projects/WG-automation/WG-automation-2.md

 WQEOICircle([Work Queue for EOI Circle])

-ZapCheckEOICircleWebhook --> WQEOICircle
-ZapCheckEOIJoinVolunteer --> WQEOICircle
+ZapCheckEOICircleWebhook -->|writes to| WQEOICircle ZapCheckEOIJoinVolunteer -->|writes to| WQEOICircle end
-end

 WQEOICircle -->|new item| ZapProcessEOItoProcessingData